Hanauma Bay

 Hanauma is one of the most popular tourist destinations on the Island and has suffered somewhat from overtourism.
 At one time, this popular tourist destination accommodated over three million visitors per year.
-In 1956, dynamite was used to clear portions of the reef to make room for telephone cables linking Hawaii to the west coast of the US.
+In 1956, dynamite was used to clear portions of the reef to make room for telephone cables linking Hawaii to the west coast of the United States.

 Name

-The prefix hana means bay in the Hawaiian language therefore the name is uma bay.
+The prefix hana means bay in the Hawaiian language; therefore, the name is uma bay.
 There are two etymological interpretations of the second part of its name.
 One interpretation derives it from the Hawaiian word for curve, referring to either the shape of the feature or to the shape of the indigenous canoes that were launched there.
 Another stems from the indigenous hand-wrestling game known as "Uma".